FAQs about Reporting

 - What happens when a report is sent to the Title IX Coordinator?

 When the Title IX Coordinator or Deputy Title IX Coordinator receives a report of sexual misconduct, a representative from the Title IX Office will contact the student to offer to set up a meeting.
 The student is not required to meet with a Title IX Coordinator although the University strongly encourages students to do so.
 In the meeting, the student can share as much or as little information as they want.
 No matter how much information the student shares, meeting with a Title IX Coordinator can be helpful to understand various options for support and available actions.
 If the student wants support resources or wants to take further action, a Title IX Coordinator can help facilitate connecting the student to those resources and determining possible next steps.
+The student may be accompanied by an advisor of their choosing, provided the advisor does not also serve as a witness, to any university meeting or proceeding relating to an alleged incident of sexual misconduct, including the intake meeting with the Title IX Office.
+Visit Confidential Resources – Campus for more information about the confidential advisors in the Women’s Resources Center.

 - If I am a student, will the University tell my parents if they receive a report?